sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/object-naming-rules.md

 ### Uniqueness of Object Names

-Object Names in JS7 are unique per object type, i.e per Workflow, Job in a Workflow, Resource Lock etc.
+Object Names in JS7 are unique per object type, i.e per Workflow, per Job in a Workflow, per Resource Lock etc.

 - Users can add Object Names with uppercase/lowercase spelling.
 - The object name is preserved by the JOC Cockpit GUI exactly as typed by the user.
-- Users cannot add the same Object Name with a different spelling if this is not supported by the underlying DBMS for the *nvarchar* data type: assume an existing Object Name *myLock*, then a new object with the name *mylock* cannot be created when using the MySQL DBMS.
+- Users cannot add the same Object Name with a different spelling if this is not supported by the underlying DBMS for the *nvarchar* data type.
+For example, assume an existing Object Name *myLock*, then a new object with the name *mylock* cannot be created when using the MySQL DBMS.

 ### Length of Object Names